SAP-archive/cloud-s4-sdk-book/README.md

 ## <a name="prerequisites">Technical prerequisites</a>

 ## <a name="task0">Task 0: Preparation steps</a>
+download zip
+load into ide

+explain the local deployment

 ## <a name="task1">Task 1: Retrieve SAP S/4HANA data using the SAP S/4HANA Cloud SDK virtual data model</a>